 The case is plastic but feels denser than the price suggests — no creaks, hinge is firm with a satisfying click.
 The earbuds themselves are 5.1 g each — light, low-profile, and they disappeared in our ears after 5 minutes.
 JLab ships 4 silicone tip sizes and 2 memory-foam tip pairs in the box; the memory-foam tips improved ANC by 3-4 dB in our measurement.

 IPX5 rating means rain and gym sweat are fine.
 Submersion is not.
 We did a full 60-minute spin class with these and no concerns; we'd skip pool laps.
+The stem button layout differs from AirPods — single-tap plays/pauses, double-tap skips, triple-tap previous, long-press cycles ANC modes.
+It's logical once learned, but takes muscle-memory adjustment if you've used Apple or Jabra earbuds.

 Six microphones (three per earbud) with beamforming and CVC noise reduction.
 For calls in quiet environments (home office, conference room) the mic is excellent — caller-side feedback rated it as "AirPods-tier."
 In wind or background noise, the noise-cancellation algorithm overshoots and clips speech occasionally.
 AirPods Pro 2 and Pixel Buds Pro 2 still win on outdoor call quality.

-Battery and codec support
+Battery, charging, codec support

 8 hours per earbud with ANC on; 12 hours with ANC off.
 Case adds 3 full recharges for a 32-44 hour total.
 Charging is USB-C, 15 minutes for 2 hours of playback — fast enough that running out at the office means a coffee-break top-up gets you home.

 Codec support: SBC, AAC, LDAC (only LDAC on Android — Apple devices won't see it).
 No aptX of any flavor.
 For Android users this is great because LDAC unlocks higher bitrate streaming from Tidal and Qobuz; for iPhone users the practical ceiling is AAC, which is fine.
+LDAC at 990 kbps is close enough to CD-quality that the difference in blind tests is statistical noise.

 How it scores in our system

 In the earbuds leaderboard the JLab Epic scores top tier for its price band.
 Cross-shop against Soundcore Liberty 4 NC (similar price, deeper ANC, lighter sound) or stretch to Sony WF-1000XM5 if budget allows.
+Our best wireless earbuds under $200 guide covers all three in depth.

 Verdict

 If your budget caps at $150 and you want genuine audio quality plus respectable ANC, the JLab Epic is the buy.
 It's not the Sony XM5 — the gap is real in ANC depth, mic-in-wind, and detail retrieval on complex tracks — but it covers 80-85% of the experience at half the price.
 For students, gift-givers, and anyone who routinely loses earbuds, the price-to-quality math is excellent.
+The LDAC support on Android is the hidden advantage that elevates Epic above similarly-priced competitors: you get legitimate high-fidelity codec support at a quarter the price of the flagship flagships.